Miraculous Utterances #3 Anointing of Jehu as King (2 Kings 9:1-10) and #4 Revelation and Prophecy Concerning Israel and Syria (2 Kings 13: 14-19).

 3 Then take the box of oil, and pour it on his head, and say, Thus saith the Lord, I have anointed thee king over Israel.
 Then open the door, and flee, and tarry not.

 4 So the young man, even the young man the prophet, went to Ramothgilead.

 5 And when he came, behold, the captains of the host were sitting; and he said, I have an errand to thee, O captain.
 And Jehu said, Unto which of all us?
 And he said, To thee, O captain.

 6 And he arose, and went into the house; and he poured the oil on his head, and said unto him, Thus saith the Lord God of Israel, I have anointed thee king over the people of the Lord, even over Israel.

-At this point God begins to speak through the son of the prophet to give Jehu his commission, which was to destroy the legacy of Ahab.
-These were not the words of Elisha, but of God to the young prophet.
+At this point, God begins to speak through the prophet’s son to give Jehu his commission, which was to destroy the legacy of Ahab.
+These were not Elisha’s words but God’s words to the young prophet.
 This prophecy included a graphic description of how Jezebel would die.

 7 And thou shalt smite the house of Ahab thy master, that I may avenge the blood of my servants the prophets, and the blood of all the servants of the Lord, at the hand of Jezebel.